mp-639 - Medical Policies - Alabama

-Corneal collagen cross-linking (CXL) has the potential to slow the progression of disease.
-It is performed with the photosensitizer riboflavin (vitamin B₂) and ultraviolet A (UVA) irradiation.
-There are two protocols for CXL.
+Corneal collagen cross-linking has the potential to slow the progression of disease.
+It is performed with the photosensitizer riboflavin (vitamin B₂) and ultraviolet A irradiation.
+There are two protocols for corneal collagen cross-linking:

-- Epithelium-on CXL (also known as “epi-on” or transepithelial): In this method, the corneal epithelial surface is left intact (or may be partially disrupted) and a longer riboflavin loading time is needed.
+- Epithelium-on corneal collagen cross-linking (also known as “epi-on” or transepithelial): In this method, the corneal epithelial surface is left intact (or may be partially disrupted) and a longer riboflavin loading time is needed.

-Currently, the only CXL treatment approved by the Food and Drug Administration (FDA) is the epithelium-off method.
-There are no FDA-approved CXL treatments using the epithelium-on method.
-CXL is being evaluated primarily for corneal stabilization in patients with progressive corneal thinning, such as keratoconus and corneal ectasia following refractive surgery.
-CXL may also have anti-edematous and antimicrobial properties.
+Currently, the only corneal collagen cross-linking treatment approved by the Food and Drug Administration (FDA) is the epithelium-off method.
+There are no FDA-approved corneal collagen cross-linking treatments using the epithelium-on method.
+Corneal collagen cross-linking is being evaluated primarily for corneal stabilization in patients with progressive corneal thinning, such as keratoconus and corneal ectasia following refractive surgery.
+Corneal collagen cross-linking may also have anti-edematous and antimicrobial properties.

-The most recent literature update was performed through February 9, 2021.
+This evidence review has been updated regularly with searches of the PubMed database.
+The most recent literature update was performed through February 11, 2022.

 Summary of Evidence

-For individuals who have progressive keratoconus who receive CXL using riboflavin and ultraviolet A, the evidence includes multiple RCTs, systematic reviews, and nonrandomized studies.
+For individuals who have progressive keratoconus who receive corneal collagen cross-linking using riboflavin and ultraviolet A, the evidence includes randomized controlled trials (RCTs), systematic reviews, and nonrandomized studies.
 Relevant outcomes are change in disease status, functional outcomes, and treatment-related morbidity.
-In both pivotal RCTs, the primary end point (an intermediate outcome) of reducing maximum corneal curvature (Kmax) by one D was achieved at month three and maintained at months six and 12 in CXL-treated patients compared with sham controls.
-In both RCTs, the difference in mean change in Kmax from baseline to 12 months was 1.9 D and 2.3 D, respectively, favoring the CXL-treated patients.
-Several other studies measured visual acuity and found significant and lasting improvements in corrected visual acuity and other measures with CXL.
-Long-term follow-up for visual acuity outcomes are needed.
-The adverse events associated with CXL include corneal opacity (haze), corneal epithelial defects, and other ocular findings.
+Based on RCT evidence used to inform FDA approval, corneal collagen cross-linking was associated significant improvements in corneal curvature score and corrected distance visual acuity and non-significant improvement in uncorrected distance visual acuity compared with sham treatment after one year follow-up.
+Long-term RCT follow-up is needed.
+Several non-randomized studies measured visual acuity and other measures with corneal collagen cross-linking.
+The adverse events associated with corneal collagen cross-linking include corneal opacity (haze), corneal epithelial defects, and other ocular findings.
 Most adverse events resolved in the first month but continued in a few (1%-6%) patients for six to 12 months.
-The evidence is sufficient to determine that the technology results in an improvement in the net health outcome.
+The evidence is sufficient to determine that the technology results in an improvement in the net health outcomes